-Four Last Things is a Monthy Python-style, two-dimensional point & click adventure game for PC, AND and iOS, based on public domain works from the Renaissance - fragments of images and music.
+Four Last Things is a Monthy Python-like two-dimensional point & click adventure game, based on public domain works from the Renaissance - fragments of images and music.
 Independent producer Joe Richardson is responsible for the creation of this title.
-The production started as a project for the Game Jolt's Adventure Jam 2016 competition, but it turned into a fully-fledged game thanks to a crowdfunding campaign.
+The game started as a project for the Game Jolt's Adventure Jam 2016 competition, but it turned into a full-fledged game thanks to a crowdfunding campaign.

-Four Last Things on the PC, AND and iOS platform is a typical point & click adventure.
-This means that gameplay is based on exploring the world and interacting with it in various ways - the latter usually boils down to talking to characters or lifting or using objects needed to solve subsequent riddles and push forward the plot.
-In Joe Richardson's production we can only play alone.
+Four Last Things is a typical point & click adventure game.
+This means that gameplay is based on exploration and interacting with the world in various ways - the latter usually boils down to talking to characters or picking up or using objects needed to solve subsequent riddles and push forward the plot.
+In Joe Richardson's production we can only play solo.

-What really distinguishes Four Last Things on PC, AND and iOS from similar games is the unusual graphic design.
-It was prepared on the basis of public domain (in other words, available for free - of course when it comes to their digital use) pictures by such painters as Hieronim Bosch or Peter Bruegel the Elder.
-Joe Richardson has mixed various fragments of the works together, creating a unique combination, additionally enriched with his own animations, which enliven the static boards and silhouettes of the characters.
-In this production you can also listen to fragments of music created by classical composers.
+What really distinguishes Four Last Things from similar games is the unusual visuals design.
+It was prepared based on public domain (in other words, those available for free - of course when it comes to their digital use) painting by such artists as Hieronim Bosch or Peter Bruegel the Elder.
+Joe Richardson has mixed various fragments of the works together, creating a unique combination, additionally enriched with his own animations, which enliven the static maps and character silhouettes.
+The game also features fragments of music created by classical composers.